story645/notes/math/cw-complex.md

     - $\partial D^{n}$ the boundary of the n-disk

 Any topological space can be approximated by a CW complex that is unique up to [[homotopy]].
 CW complexes are built in stages, from adjoining cells of a given dimension.
 Advantage over simplicial complex is usually fewer cells.

+cw-complex can mean a particularly way of gluing together or that something could be represented as a cw-complex
+- eg. a sphere is a cw-complex means could be represented as such (non-specific cw-complex representation)
+  - in 4D can build spaces that aren't triangulizable makes cw-complexes more natural for topologists
+- can also use triangular (simplicial) or cubicial complexes
+- implementation of how we can do it and overall fact that we can do it

+sphere is [[homeomorphism|homeomorphic]] to all cw-representations which are homeomorphic to each other